Otis College of Art and Design – Senior Exhibit

 As an alumni and “toy industry professional” I was excited to be invited to a VIP preview of the portfolios and design work of the class of 2011.
 The event took place last Thursday, May 12th at the Otis campus in West L.A.
 I divided my time between chatting up fellow colleagues, perusing student art, and checking out what everyone was wearing.

-One of the seniors in the toy design department shows off her fashion dolls (and a darn cute white satin outfit, proving that you don’t need to be a fashion major to be fashionable.
+One of the seniors in the toy design department shows off her fashion dolls.
+She’s wearing a darn cute white satin outfit, proving that you don’t need to be a fashion major to be fashionable.

 This student was wearing the cutest strapless plaid dress.
 But what made the outfit even cuter was the little white shirt she was wearing tucked into the dress.
 I’m trying to figure out how to create a similar look at myself.